-- A. The Council shall be the governing body of the Association. - B. The Council shall govern the Association in accordance with the laws of the State of Alabama and as stated in the Constitution, Bylaws and Policy & Procedures Manual of the Association. - C. The Council may: - Cause to be established Committees in accordance with the Bylaws and shall designate the President to appoint the members of such committees. - 2.
-Be charged with the responsibility to cause to be conducted annually an audit of the financial affairs of the Association - Establish policies and procedures for the conduct of the affairs of the Association. - 4.
-Appoint a Chief Executive Officer. - 5.
-Establish the fiscal year of the Association. - 6.
-Any Councilor shall be subject to removal by the President upon the concurrence in that action of two-thirds of the members of the Council.
+The Council shall be the governing body of the Association.

+The Council shall govern the Association in accordance with the laws of the State of Alabama and as stated in the Constitution, Bylaws and Policy & Procedures Manual of the Association.

+The Council may:

+- Cause to be established Committees in accordance with the Bylaws and shall designate the President to appoint the members of such committees. - Be charged with the responsibility to cause to be conducted annually an audit of the financial affairs of the Association. - Establish policies and procedures for the conduct of the affairs of the Association. - Appoint a Chief Executive Officer. - Establish the fiscal year of the Association. - Remove any Councilor with action upon the concurrence of two-thirds of the members of the Council subject to removal by the President in that.